Remove Directory Linux: A Guide to Deleting Files and Folders

 We will also explain how to simplify Linux management tasks using Hostinger’s VPS built-in features.
 For example, you will learn how to get full root access using the Browser terminal and generate commands with our AI assistant, Kodee.

-How to Remove a Directory in Linux
+How to remove a directory in Linux

-To permanently remove a directory in Linux, use either the rmdir or rm command.
+To remove a directory in Linux, use either the rmdir or rm command.
 The rmdir or rm -d command is for removing empty directories, while the rm -r command deletes non-empty directories.

 Before removing a directory, you must know its name.
 To discover files and directories, use the ls command.
 To know the current working directory, use the pwd command.